 Royal Park Ratchaphruek | Queen Sirikit Garden | Suan Buak Haad Park | Tweechol Garden | Further Reading

-*Note: Entrance fees do change, we recommend you to check with the parks before visiting.
+Note: Entrance fees do change, we recommend you to check for the updates.

 ROYAL PARK RATCHAPHRUEK

 Venue for the celebrated Royal Park Ratchaphruek Flower Festival in 2006, Royal Park Ratchaphruek is in the same direction as the Grand Canyon Water Park, but not quite as far.
 The 200-acre complex is maintained to the same high standards set during the Flower Fest and is a fascinating destination for fans of flowers, horticultural masterpieces and exceptional architecture.
 The different zones at Ratchaphruek are based on traditional gardens from around the world.

 They contain collections of plants and typical traditional buildings from nations including South Korea, Japan and Sudan.
 Gorgeous orchids such as Bromheadia Aporoides and Paphiopedilum Delenatii, bromeliads and tulips are among the massive portfolio.
 Ho Kham Luang (the Royal Pavilion) is the flagship of the buildings and looks like a majestic Lanna palace from days of yore.

 Royal Park Ratchaphruek : – T. Mae Hia, A. Muang, Chiang Mai 50100100 | Open: 08:00-18:00 (Daily) | Entrance Fees: Adult 200 B, Child 150 B | Tel: +66 53 114 110-5 | Website | E-mail | Map